-- Cut planks to fit to top chalk line. - Apply a 1/4" bead of adhesive in a serpentine pattern on the back of the plank.
+• Cut planks to fit to top chalk line.

+• Apply a 1/4" bead of adhesive in a serpentine pattern on the back of the plank.

-• Set plank in place with the top of the plank on the chalk line leaving a minimum 1/2" expansion space at bottom of wall.
+• Set plank in place with the top of the plank on the chalk line leaving a minimum 1" expansion space at bottom of wall.

-- Continue installation of the following rows using the same method as above. - Fasten planks using adhesive and nail schedule described above.

-• The last row will need to be cut lengthwise to fit properly, leaving a 1/2" for expansion.
+- Continue installation of the following rows using the same method as above. - You can fasten planks top & bottom every few rows as able into the pre-marked studs. - The last row will need to be cut lengthwise to fit properly, leaving a 1/2" for expansion.

-Trim out walls using 3/4" round (avoid nailing into planks).
-Install baseboard to cover gap along floor and Install threshold along top edge to finish wainscot wall.
+• Trim out walls using 3/4" round (avoid nailing into planks).

+· Install baseboard to cover gap along floor and Install threshold along top edge to finish wainscot wall.